TheCarsonWest/TheCarsonWest.github.io/test/content/Potential Energy.md

 ## 5. Relationship to Work and Conservation of Energy

-Potential energy plays a crucial role in the [Conservation of Energy](./../conservation-of-energy/).
+Potential energy plays a crucial role in the [[Conservation of Energy]].
 In systems where only conservative forces do work, the total mechanical energy ( $ E = K + U $ ) remains constant.
 When an object moves under the influence of conservative forces, potential energy can be converted into kinetic energy, and vice-versa, while the sum remains constant.

 | Energy Type           | Symbol | Formula                               | Description                                     |
 | :-------------------- | :----- | :------------------------------------ | :---------------------------------------------- |